I'm not keen on New Year's Resolutions because they imply we are not good enough…

 I talk a lot about self-love and self -care because that’s the key to improve wellbeing and sense of self.
 It’s the starting place for the changes that make all the difference to how we feel about life and how we live our lives.

 Recognising the importance of YOU is even more critical when life is tough, if you’re going through a bad patch, or even if you’re feeling unsettled or unfulfilled but can’t find a way through and out the other side.
-So here are 7 ways to improve your wellbeing and sense of self, which in turn will help you develop that all important self-love that will make all the difference going forward.
+We are going to look at 7 ways you can improve your wellbeing and sense of self, which in turn will help you develop that all important self-love that will make all the difference going forward.

 The crucial thing is to start now.

 Small steps lead to big steps over time.
 Simply starting shows your intent to yourself and the Universe.
 There is always something you can do now to get the ball rolling.
-You don’t need me to tell you that if you put off taking action you are highly likely to not come back to it again.
+The truth is if you put off taking action you are much more likely to not come back to it again.
 Old habits take over, life takes over and we slot back into our usual comfort zone.

 By the way, I wonder why we call it our comfort zone because a lot of the time it’s a very UNcomfortable zone.
 It’s a place of familiar routine for sure, but it can also be a place of familiar discomfort, with that nagging feeling or voice telling you regularly you’re not enough, not doing enough, not becoming enough?
 Time to move that one out of the way.

 OK, so you’re ready to start – but what action to take??

 Action 1 – Change your mindset

 Hold your head high, be who you are because who you are is great.